Antiz96/arch-update/README.md

 Display the list of packages available for update, then ask for the user's confirmation to proceed with the installation.
 Before performing the update, offer to display the latest Arch Linux news.
-Post update, check for orphan/unused packages, old cached packages, pacnew/pacsave files and pending kernel update and, if there are, offers to process them.
+Post update, check for orphan/unused packages, old cached packages, pacnew/pacsave files, pending kernel update, as well as services requiring a post upgrade restart and, if there are, offers to process them.

 Options:
 -c, --check       Check for available updates, change the systray icon and send a desktop notification containing the number of available updates (if there are new available updates compared to the last check)